toddmcbrearty/cakephp-assets/readme.md

 Below is my solution to use the great [Stolz/Assets Library](https://github.com/Stolz/Assets) fluently within cakephp.

-Let's hope soon enough we'll be running the front with angular/react/pile of dog dung with lumen in the back instead of cakephp
+Let's hope soon enough we'll be running the front with (angular/react/pile of dog dung) with lumen in the back instead of cakephp.

 Requirements